Crossing to the Dreams

 EXHIBITION :: AUGUST 1-17, 2025

-Opening Reception :: Saturday, Aug 1, 7–10 pm
+Opening Reception :: Friday, Aug 1, 7–10 pm

-Closing Reception :: Friday, Aug 17, 7–10 pm
+Closing Reception :: Sunday, Aug 17, 7–10 pm

 Curated by Alonso Galue, Agitator member

 Migration and diaspora are daily concerns to every Venezuelan, inside or outside Venezuela.
 These subjects are not absent from Sofía’s body of work.
-However, her recent participation in the Tijuana Triennial: Pictoric International Art (2021, 2024) in Mexico, and her experience as an artist-in-residence in the United States, has projected her place away from the specificity of the Venezuelan experience, and into the southern border of the United States of America, to speak of the frontier that separates the Global South from the Global North, from the theoretical and onto the very real.
+However, her recent participation in the Tijuana Triennial: Pictoric International Art (2021, 2024) in Mexico, and her experience as an artist-in-residence in the United States, has projected her place of away from the specificity of the Venezuelan experience, and into the southern border of the United States of America, to speak of the frontier that separates the Global South from the Global North, from the theoretical and onto the very real.
 The book Borderlands/La Frontera: The New Mestiza (1987) by Chicana scholar and poet Gloria Anzaldúa, centered on her intercultural reflections as a mestiza and queer woman who grew up at the Texas/México border, has been of special resonance for Sofía in her artistic research about migration and cultural hybridization.

-HOST SPONSORSHIP & SUPPORT:
+HOSTING, SPONSORSHIP & SUPPORT: